googlegenomics/gcp-variant-transforms/docs/sharding.md

        - "1"
 ```

-This defines a partition, named `chr1`, that will include all variants whose
+This defines a shard, named `chr1`, that will include all variants whose
 `reference_name` is equal to `chr1` or `1`.
 Note that the `reference_name`
 string is *case-insensitive*, so if your variants have `Chr1` or `CHR1` they
-will all be matched to this partition.
+will all be matched to this shard.

-The final output table name for this partition will have `_chr1`
+The final output table name for this shard will have `_chr1`
 suffix.
 More precisely, if
 `--output_table my-project:my_dataset.my_table`
 is set, then the output table for chromosome 1